Cadelabs/ornabook/src/Dungeons.md

 ```

 The quality of the item follows the same rules as other items.
-The only way of increasing the quality is to run Hard dungeons or Exploration Dungeons, both of which guarantee that the items will be of Superior or higher quality.
+The only way of increasing the quality is to run [Hard dungeons](#hard-option) or [Exploration Dungeons](#exploration-dungeons), both of which guarantee that the items will be of Superior or higher quality.
 No other factor plays in how the game selects the quality.
-If the dungeon was not an Exploration Dungeon nor run as Hard, the item may be of any quality (including Poor and Broken).
+If the Dungeon was not an Exploration Dungeon nor run as Hard, the items may be of any quality (including Poor and Broken).

 The number of items given depends on the dungeon that was run.
 Battle Dungeons award 1 or 2 items upon completion, while Exploration Dungeons award 3-4 items.
 The Ornaversary event or the Shrine of Terra double the number of items awarded while active (they do not stack with one another, nor with Exploration bonus).

+The increased number of items awarded by Exploration Dungeons as well as their increased quality make Exploration Dungeons a very lucrative farm for End-of-Dungeon items.
+They have low :gauntlet_keys:key cost (especially compared to Hard Dungeons) meaning the EoD item per key ratio is very high.
+[Bands of Gods](https://orna.guide/items?show=533) of high quality can be most easily farmed in Exploration Dungeons.

 ```admonish todo "TODO(ethiraric, 23/06/2024)"
 Check the numbers
 ```

 Any dungeon can reward with any item, no matter the tier.
-There are reports of players receiving a T9 Band of Gods from low-tier gauntlets.
+There are reports of players receiving a T9 Band of Gods from low-tier Dungeons.